sandfox/node-gift-box/README.md

 ```

 Gets a service from the container.
 The container will calculate which dependencies are required to be created so that it can return the requested service.
 Any singleton services created will be cached internally and re-used.
-This method returns a `Promise` that resolves either the service or a rejection if any service provider errors.
+This method returns a `Promise` that resolves either the service or a rejection if any service provider errors, or if any dependency is missing a service provider

 ## Example